fd2013/multichain_wallets_tracker/README.md

 # Multichain Wallets Tracker Bot

-A Telegram bot that fetches the latest transaction for wallet addresses across multiple blockchain networks.
+This Python script sets up a Telegram bot that allows users to fetch the latest transaction for a given wallet address on various blockchain networks (Ethereum, Binance Smart Chain, Polygon, Avalanche, Arbitrum, Optimism, and Fantom).
+The bot uses the respective blockchain explorers' APIs to retrieve the transaction data.

 ## Supported Networks
 - Ethereum